I Want To Close My Business and Walk Away

 Now that you understand whether your business is solvent or insolvent, it’s time to delve into the liquidation process.

-This process can be complex and emotionally challenging, but it’s essential to handle it professionally and efficiently to protect your interests and minimize any potential adverse effects.
+This process can be complex and emotionally challenging, but handling it professionally and efficiently is essential to protect your interests and minimise any potential adverse effects.

 To guide you through this journey, we’ve broken down the liquidation process into three key stages: Preparing for Liquidation, Selling Company Assets, and Finalizing the Liquidation.

-In the following sections, we’ll discuss each stage in detail, providing you with a clear roadmap to navigate the liquidation process and close your business smoothly.
+In the following sections, we’ll discuss each stage in detail, providing a clear roadmap to navigate the liquidation process and close your business smoothly.

 Preparing for Liquidation

 The first step in the liquidation process is preparing for it.
-This involves notifying all relevant parties about your business closure, including employees, suppliers, and customers.
+This involves notifying all relevant parties, including employees, suppliers, and customers, about your business closure.

-It’s essential to communicate transparently and professionally during this stage to maintain goodwill and minimize any potential legal repercussions.
+Communicating transparently and professionally during this stage is essential to maintain goodwill and minimise potential legal repercussions.

 One critical aspect of preparing for liquidation is declaring your company solvent for MVL or insolvent for CVL.

-As mentioned earlier, this will depend on your company’s ability to pay its debts.
-The directors of MVL must declare that the company is solvent.
+As mentioned, this will depend on your company’s ability to pay its debts.
+MVL’s directors must declare that the company is solvent.

 A resolution must be passed in a shareholder meeting to confirm this.
 For CVL, the insolvency practitioner will notify the creditors of the company’s situation and invite them to make their claims.